 This program is designed only for those whose clear first-choice college is Kalamazoo.
 The College offers Early Decision I and Early Decision II.
-Students who are admitted under Early Decision will either be offered an estimate of financial assistance at the same time they learn of admission or a full financial aid package depend on which Early Decision round is chosen.
-This is a binding admission withdraw applications to any other colleges or universities and submit an enrollment deposit to Kalamazoo College by the appropriate date.
+Students who are admitted under Early Decision will either be offered an estimate of financial assistance at the same time they learn of admission or a full financial aid package depending on which Early Decision round is chosen.
+This is a binding admission program.
+If admitted, the applicant must withdraw applications to any other colleges or universities and submit an enrollment deposit to Kalamazoo College by the appropriate date.

 This program is designed for students who do not wish to be part of the early programs.
 Notification of admission decisions will be mailed at least 4 weeks in advance of the May 1 deadline for commitment deposits.

 Applicants should note that all components of the application packet must be postmarked by the application deadlines in order to be considered on time.
 Only those files that are completed will be reviewed for decisions.

 Prospective students and their families are invited to visit the campus.
 Appointments may be made through the Office of Admission during regular business hours (8 a.m. to 5 p.m.
 Eastern Time) Monday through Friday.
 From October to May, the office is open Saturday mornings by appointment.
 To arrange a visit, call the Office of Admission toll-free at (800) 253-3602 or locally at (269) 337-7166; visit our website at www.kzoo.edu/admissions; or send an e-mail, including your full name, address, and telephone number, to firstname.lastname@example.org.